 Medical bookplates - In 1934 Mayo Clinic Librarian Miss Frida Pliefke began a collection of medically themed ex libris, known as bookplates in English speaking countries.
 Bookplates represent a miniature art form developed to adorn books, and a convenient individualized way for the book’s owner to be identified.
 The bookplate label is placed on the inside of the front cover of the book.
 Miss Pliefke wrote to hundreds of libraries and received in return a fine assortment of beautiful bookplates.
 The History of Medicine Library collection comprises over 800 bookplates.

-Vanity Fair caricatures of physicians and scientists - This collection consists of sixty-nine caricature style lithographs of medical and scientific dignitaries published in Vanity Fair, the British society magazine, which ran from 1868 to 1914.
-In 1970 forty-four prints from this collection were donated to the History of Medicine Library from the estate of Mayo physician Dr. Manfred W. Comfort, (1895-1957) through the generosity of his wife Mrs. Aurelia Comfort.
+Vanity Fair lithographs - This collection consists of caricature style lithographs of medical and scientific dignitaries published in Vanity Fair, the British society magazine, which ran from 1868 to 1914.
+In 1970 the majority of this collection was donated to the History of Medicine Library from the estate of Mayo physician Dr. Mandred W. Comfort, (1895-1957) through the generosity of his wife Mrs. Aurelia Comfort.
 The acquisition of the balance of prints were purchased from rare book dealer Patrick Pollak, ABA, Devon, U.K. sometime in the early 1990s.
+In October 2020 six framed copies were donated to the W. Bruce Fye History of Medicine Library by Doctor David J. and Mrs. Elizabeth Katzelnick.

 Caricatures of medical specialists by Bavarian wood carvers - This collection was presented to the library by Dr. Frank H. Heck, (1897-1984) in October 1973.
 These small wood carved figures are of early 20th century German medicine.
 They could be purchased at several outlets in southern Germany following World War II.
 It is believed that the work was done by a single family, the men doing the carving and the women and children adding the color.